JinYuanLi0012/jinyuanli0012.github.io/index.md

 ## News🔥

 - **[Jun.
-2024]** A new study has been released!
-Based on our previous work, we propose a new Segmented Multimodal Named Entity Recognition (SMNER) task and construct the corresponding Twitter-SMNER dataset.
+2024]** We release a new study proposing the Segmented Multimodal Named Entity Recognition (SMNER) task and constructing the corresponding Twitter-SMNER dataset.
 Datasets and Code will be released at [here](https://github.com/JinYuanLi0012/RiVEG).
 - **[May.
 2024]** One paper is accepted to [ACL 2024](https://2024.aclweb.org/).
 See you in Bangkok!
 - **[Apr.
 2024]** Delighted to be onboard at Baidu as a research intern.
 - **[Feb.
 2024]** A new research about Grounded Multimodal Named Entity Recognition (GMNER) and Large Language Models has been released! see [here](https://arxiv.org/abs/2402.09989).